 Once we made it to the beach, we were both not impressed.
 Don't get me wrong, the rocks on the beach were really cool.
 It was also a very cloudy day which doesn't help the color of the water (the water always looks better in the bright sunshine) and the water was SO rough.
-When we made it safely back to the paved road, we agreed the stress the drive caused wasn't worth it.
+When we safely returned to the paved road, we agreed the stress the drive caused wasn't worth it.

 French Leave Beach

 French Leave Beach is the beach that our house looked out on.
 It was really pretty!
 It's on the Atlantic side so it has rougher waters but that made it great for wave jumping.